djplaner/canvas-collections/readme.md

 **Note:** :warning: This project is currently in the early stages of development :construction:.
 It is known to work as both a userscript and injected into a Canvas instance.
 Currently, canvas-collections will
 - Add default cards on the module page of any Canvas course.
-- Add specific cards and collections to Canvas courses using hard-coded configuration.
+- Add specific cards and collections to Canvas courses using hard-coded configuration or basic support for configuration from a JSON file in the course's File area.

 ## Why?